Refer to the Setting Up and Getting Started guide.

 note 1 o/2

-This command deletes the note with index 2
+This command deletes the note with index 2 from the internship application

-with index 1
+with index 1.

-Note: The INDEX
+Note: The INDEX for the note command is compulsory.

-prefix is compulsory for deleting a note, and cannot appear at the same
+The o/ prefix is compulsory for deleting a note, and cannot appear at the same

-prefix for adding a note.
+time as the i/ prefix for adding a note.

-For more information on the note
+For more information on the note command, refer to the

 User Guide.

-parses the arguments and ensures
+Step 2.
+The NoteCommandParser parses the arguments and ensures

 that the compulsory fields are present.

-In particular, the parser needs to check if the o/
+In particular, the parser needs to check if the o/ prefix

-is present and the i/
+is present and the i/ prefix is absent.

-The parser then returns a NoteDeleteCommand
+The parser then returns a NoteDeleteCommand object with the Index of the

-object to be deleted from the Model
+object to be deleted from the Model.

-method is called by the LogicManager
+Step 3.
+The NoteCommand#execute() method is called by the LogicManager.

 The NoteCommand#execute()

-method creates a new InternApplication
+method creates a new InternApplication with the corresponding note removed

-from its ArrayList
+from its ArrayList of notes.

 Step 4.
-The NoteCommand
+The NoteCommand calls the Model#setInternApplication()

 and Model#updateFilteredInternApplicationList()